 Individual healthcare plan(s) (IHCP) can help to ensure that schools effectively support pupils with medical conditions and/or mental health needs.
 They provide clarity about what needs to be done, when and by whom.
 They are likely to be helpful in the majority of cases, and especially for long-term and complex medical conditions and/or mental health needs, although not all pupils will require one.
-However, every pupil with Asthma should have their own Asthma Plan which should go to the hospital (in an emergency) with them as well.
+However, every pupil with asthma should have their own Asthma Plan which should go to the hospital (in an emergency) with them as well.

-At this school the individual responsible for drawing up IHCPs will be The Inclusion Manager, in consultation with the Head Teacher or an allocated member of the SLT.
+At this school the individual responsible for drawing up IHCPs will be: The Inclusion Manager, in consultation with the Headteacher.